Security best practices: Inter-canister calls

 To address issues around message ordering that can lead to bugs, one usually employs locking mechanisms to ensure that a caller or anyone can only execute an entire call, which involves several messages, once at a time.
 A simple example is also given in the community conversation mentioned above.

 The locks would usually be released in the callback.
 That bears the risk that the lock may never be released in case the callback traps, as we discussed in securely handle traps in callbacks.
-In Rust, there is a nice pattern to avoid this issue by using Rust's Drop implementation.
-The example code below shows how one can implement a lock per caller (CallerGuard) with a Drop implementation.
-From Rust CDK version 0.5.1, any local variables still go out of scope if the callback traps, so the lock on the caller is released even in that case.
-Technically, the CDK calls into the ic0.call_on_cleanup API to release these resources.
-Rrecall that ic0.call_on_cleanup is executed if the reply or the reject callback executed and trapped.
+The code examples below shows how one can securely implement a lock per caller.

 pub struct State {